Frequently Asked Questions

-A: The following is a brief summary of the programs that are currently available.
+A: The following is a summary of the programs that are currently available.

-Today the vast majority of inmates enrolled in the Lifeline Program are mandated by the Court as part of their sentencing requirements prior to release.
-Therefore the program can only accept volunteers on a limited basis.
+Today most inmates enrolled in the Lifeline Program are mandated by the Court as part of their sentencing requirements prior to release.
+Therefore, the program can only accept volunteers on a limited basis.
 However, options are being explored to expand this resource.

 The Life skills Pre-Release Program concentrates in the more physical areas that affect an inmate's ability to successfully re-enter the job market.
 Areas of focus include general job skills, vocational training in the construction trades and specific strategies for re-entering the job market.
 This is a new program and is a requirement for sentenced inmates who are within 75 days of release.

-Each inmate will still be allowed 2 visits per week.
+inmate will be allowed a minimum of 4 visits per week.

 All other current rules of visitation still apply.

 Q: What items can an inmate receive as mail coming into the facility?

 A: Routine letters and family pictures are generally accepted.
 Mail containing any material that is deemed a threat to the facility, staff or other inmates will be rejected.
 Mail that is of a sexual nature, or encouraging violence, or instructions about how to make any item of contraband will be rejected.
 All other items including paperback religious materials shipped directly from the manufacturer will be considered on a case-by-case basis.